tuskat/teddys-crew/src/games/cadre-de-guerre/cadre-de-guerre.md

 ### Enemies

 Enemies  are at the beginning divided in 4 types :
-- shoot but doesn't move
+- shoot but doesn't move (weak to short range)
-- move in sequence, always hurt (unless dash)
+- move in sequence, switch between hurt and idle (weak to long range)
-- chase the player, hurt only on dashes
+- chase the player, hurt only on dashes (done) (extremly weak)
-- chest kind enemies, flee user
+- chest kind enemies, flee user (can take some dmg)

 ##MVP

 - Sound/Music are present
 - Basic sprite implementation
-- Start Screen, Hub Screen and Fight Screen
+- Hub Screen
 - Room manager